luileito/swipetest/README.md

 ~$ php -S localhost:8088
 ```

+## Translate

 To translate the user interface, GNU gettext is required.
 In Debian-based Linux distributions you can run `sudo apt install gettext`.

+You can run `translate.sh` to handle the whole translation process in one command.
+Example: To translate the app to Spanish, run `bash translate.sh es_ES`, then edit the generated `locale/es_ES/messages.po` file with your Spanish translations and finally run `bash translate.sh es_ES` again to update the app.
+You must restart/reload your web server afterwards.

 ## Citation